axelvaindal/meteor-event/README.md

 a lot of things are handled thanks to Event Based Declaration.

 The idea is simple: you fire an event and you have a class which is able to handle it and process things.
-This is very useful when you have to process similar treaments in different part of your application whenever something occurs.
+This is very useful when you have to process similar treatments in different part of your application whenever something occurs.
-For example, you may have to send a notification email each time a user is doing some specific treament.
+For example, you may have to send a notification email each time a user is doing some specific treatment.

 This is exactly what you can do thanks to this package.